The Sparta Recreational Authority and How It Works

 Vic Obie - Sparta Township Citizen

 Village of Sparta Appointments

 The SRA Board meets the first Thursday of every month at 7 PM.
-The meetings are held in basement of the Township Hall, which is located at 160 E. Division St. Sparta, MI 49345.
+The meetings are held at the Sparta Civic Center, which is located at 75 N Union St., Sparta, MI 49345.